apollo

 Children

 Divaldec ER-1 g Tablet can be given to children if prescribed by the doctor.
-The dose will be adjusted by the doctor depending upon the child's body weight.
-Care should be taken in children below 2years as they are at a higher risk of liver toxicity.
+The doctor will adjust the dose depending on the child's body weight.
+Care should be taken in children below 2 years as they are at a higher risk of liver toxicity.

 Country of origin